Updated on 26th January 2026

 -

-A paper written by a co-researcher was published in npj Quantum Materials Vol.10 (2025).
+A paper written by a doctor course's student was published in Physical Review Materials Vol.9 (2025).

 -